kashishgoswami870/Task_Manager-app/README.md

 ## ⭐ Stretch Goal

-None implemented (Focused on delivering a polished and stable core application)
+None implemented (Focused on delivering a stable and complete core application)

 ---

 ## 🤖 AI Usage Report

-### Helpful Prompts
+### Helpful Usage

-* Used AI to generate initial UI structure
+* Used AI tools to generate initial UI structure
-* Used AI to debug Hive integration and DateTime handling
+* Used AI for debugging Hive integration and DateTime handling
-* Used AI to improve code structure and fix runtime errors
+* Used AI to fix runtime and syntax errors

-### Issues Faced with AI
+### Issue Faced

-* AI initially suggested incorrect DateTime storage format for Hive
+* Initially stored DateTime directly, which caused issues with Hive
-* Fixed by converting DateTime to ISO string format using:
+* Fixed by converting DateTime to string using:

 ```dart
 toIso8601String()